We often hear aboutfood self-sufficiency, especially at the moment. But what exactly does it mean?

 Québec is also a major player in dairy processing in Canada, generating 35.5% of this sector’s revenues.
 In particular, it is the largest producer of yogurt (74% of Canadian production) and cheese (50%).
 Québec fine cheeses regularly win awards in national and international competitions, recognizing the excellence and expertise of our artisan cheesemakers.

-Quebec’s dairy sector also stands out for its commitment to sustainability.
-It is the first agricultural sector in the province to have carried out a life cycle analysis, demonstrating a significant reduction in water use and greenhouse gas emissions between 2011 and 2016.
-In addition, the ProAction program ensures compliance with milk quality, food safety, animal welfare and environmental standards.
+Quebec’s dairy sector is also renowned for its commitment to sustainability.
+It is the first agricultural sector in the province to carry out a life cycle analysis.
+This shows a significant reduction in water use and greenhouse gas emissions between 2011 and 2016.
+In addition, the ProAction program ensures that milk meets quality standards.
+It also ensures food safety, animal welfare and environmental protection.
 Quebec is also Canada’s leading producer of organic milk, a sector that is growing steadily.

 The work of farmers and those involved in the dairy production chain is fundamental to Quebec’s food security and self-sufficiency.
 These combined efforts guarantee the availability of high-quality food, produced responsibly.